addoxy/MailYard/TASKS.md

 - [ ] Add gentle layout animations for block reordering and selection changes

 **Notes**: Focus on performance and subtlety.
 Animations should enhance UX without being distracting or impacting performance.
 Use transform and opacity changes primarily, avoid animating layout properties when possible.

-#### 35. Fix Export Code Formatting

-- [ ] Fix CodeBlock component to properly format exported React TSX and HTML code
-- [ ] Investigate why Shiki syntax highlighting is not applying proper formatting
-- [ ] Ensure code appears with proper indentation and line breaks in export modal
-- [ ] Test both React component export and HTML export formatting
-- [ ] Consider alternative formatting solutions if CodeBlock component continues to have issues

-**Notes**: Currently the exported code in the export modal is not being formatted properly, appearing as unformatted strings.
-The CodeBlock component should handle syntax highlighting and formatting automatically.

 ---